icpc/ccs-specs/Contest_Control_System_Requirements.md

   the team if the clar has already been answered.
 - Compose an answer to the clar and send it, along with the text of the original clarification request, to the team.
-The best practice is to include the original clarification text as an internet-style response, which allows the judge to respond to multiple points or edit it, and doesn't require the original clarification text to understand the response.
+The best practice is to include the original clarification text in its entirety, prepending every line by `> ` (also known as internet-style quoting).
+This allows the judge to respond to multiple points or edit it, and doesn't require the original clarification text to understand the response.
 - Optionally choose to also send the clarification request text and answer to